-Sir Christopher sits on the governing body of the UK’s Technology Strategy Board.
-He is a Vice-President of Universities UK representing England and Northern Ireland.
-He is a member of the Council for Industry and Higher Education and until March 2012 Sir Christopher was a Member of the Council of the Engineering and Physical Sciences Research Council.
+Sir Christopher is President of Universities UK (2013-2015).
+He is a member of the Council for Industry and Higher Education, and sits on the governing body of the UK’s Technology Strategy Board.
+Until March 2012 Sir Christopher was a Member of the Council of the Engineering and Physical Sciences Research Council.

 He has previous experience as a Non-Executive Director of several technology companies and advises several others.
 Prior to his appointment at Surrey on 1st August 2005, Sir Christopher was Chief Executive Officer of Filtronic ICS.
 He joined Filtronic plc in 1998 as Director of Technology before being promoted to Joint Chief Executive Officer in 1999.
 He was Chair of Higher Education Research Opportunities (HERO) Ltd. from 2006-2008 and a member of the UK’s Engineering Technology Board 2007-9.

 He is a Patron of Surrey Youth Focus and was the Chair of the Daphne Jackson Trust from 2005-2009.
 He is a former Governor of the Royal Surrey Count Hospital NHS Trust.